danfletcher1/kakfatool/README.md

 # kakfatool
 Interact with Kafak using this command line tool.
 You can read/write a file or use stdin/stdout.
 I find this very useful in debugging to see the messages that are in the queue, and to send in messages.
 I know there are versions like this already provided by the kafka team, but its in java an thusly heavyweight.
-This compile to an 8.2mb binaries, and you don't need to install anything.
-You can build using containers if you wish not to install go.
-And go can cross compile to another OS.
+This compiles to 8.2mb binaries, and you don't need to install anything.
+You can build using containers if you do not wish to install go.
+Go can cross compile to another OS.

 # Build